DikshaBallav/ola-bike-ride-request-forecast-/README.md

 * R² Score

 These metrics measure prediction accuracy and model reliability.

-MODEL SAVING:
-* The trained model was saved using Pickle
-* Enables reuse of the model without retraining

 KEY OUTCOMES:
 * Time-based features significantly improved demand prediction